perkdrew/maniva_challenge/README.md

 # Maniva Digital Code Challenge

-A project involving both a website redesign on the frontend and a clever implementation and structure of user data on the backend.
+A project involving both a website redesign on the frontend and a structure of user data on the backend.

 Tech Stack:
+* Python
   * Django
 * Bootstrap
   * HTML
   * CSS